matrix-org/complement/ENVIRONMENT.md

 - Type: `bool`
 - Default: 0

+#### `COMPLEMENT_ENABLE_DIRTY_RUNS`
+If 1, eligible tests will be provided with reusable deployments rather than a clean deployment.
+Eligible tests are tests run with `Deploy(t, numHomeservers)`.
+If enabled, COMPLEMENT_ALWAYS_PRINT_SERVER_LOGS and COMPLEMENT_POST_TEST_SCRIPT are ignored.
+Enabling dirty runs can greatly speed up tests, at the cost of clear server logs and the chance of tests polluting each other.
+Tests using `OldDeploy` and blueprints will still have a fresh image for each test.
+Fresh images can still be desirable e.g user directory tests need a clean homeserver else search results can be polluted, tests which can blacklist a server over federation also need isolated deployments to stop failures impacting other tests.
+For these reasons, there will always be a way for a test to override this setting and get a dedicated deployment.
+Eventually, dirty runs will become the default running mode of Complement, with an environment variable to disable this behaviour being added later, once this has stablised.
+- Type: `bool`
+- Default: 0

 #### `COMPLEMENT_HOSTNAME_RUNNING_COMPLEMENT`
 The hostname of Complement from the perspective of a Homeserver running inside a container.
 This can be useful for container runtimes using another hostname to access the host from a container, like Podman that uses `host.containers.internal` instead.
 - Type: `string`